 After day 7, I started going to classes and learning all the necessary tools on how to win the fight this time around.
 Then I did the sauna program which was one of the biggest wins I received while in Louisiana.

 While I was doing the sauna program, it was like something hit me in the back of the head and I opened my eyes and I remember standing there thinking to myself that I had never seen so clearly in my life.
 I spent about another 2 weeks in the sauna program and every day just got better and better.
 I started to take the program very, very seriously at that point.

 I then went to classes and learned more and more about how to be comfortable with myself.
 I had never learned how to be comfortable with myself.
 I never thought about being comfortable with myself—but I now know how to totally be comfortable with myself.

 Then I started learning the brains of it all.
 It just really went 1,2,3 after all of that.
 For the first time in over 20 years I found out that I could be funny, I could be friendly, I could wake up and not be sick and I could love myself again.

-I am coming up on 6 months sober next month (April 2015) and I am tearing up think about just how beautiful it is to me that I have FINALLY overcome the demons inside of me.
-Everyday STILL gets better and better.
+I’m tearing up thinking about just how beautiful it is to me that I have FINALLY overcome the demons inside me.
+Every day STILL gets better and better.

-If I can do this (I know you always probably hearing people say “if I can do it so can you”); well, that meaning has never been more true than it is coming out of me.
-Staff and students helped me and reached out to me on day 1.
+I know you always hear people say “if I can do it, so can you.”
+Well, that meaning has never been truer than it is coming out of me.